 Scope

-This Code of Conduct applies to anyone involved in HWK’s activities including the Board of Trustees (hereafter trustees), volunteers (affiliates and active affiliates), staff and individuals providing services or support on HWK’s behalf.
+This Code of Conduct applies to anyone involved in HWK’s activities including the Board of Trustees (hereafter trustees), active affiliates and other volunteers, staff and individuals providing services or support on HWK’s behalf.
 For the purposes of this document, this group will be referred to as participants.
 This Code of Conduct will apply to all methods of communication including verbal, electronic, written and body language.

 Why have a Code of Conduct?